-- Behave in an ethical, technically proficient, informed, and trustworthy manner. - Logout of the system whenever they leave the vicinity of their PC. - Be alert to threats and vulnerabilities in the security of the system. - Report all security incidents to their local Information System Security Officer (ISSO) - Differentiate tasks and functions to ensure that no one person has sole access to or control over important resources. - Protect all sensitive data entrusted to them as part of their government employment. - Shall abide by all Department and Agency policies and procedures and guidelines related to ethics, conduct, behavior, and IT information processes.
+- Behave in an ethical, technically proficient, informed, and trustworthy manner. - Log out of the system whenever they leave the vicinity of their personal computers (PCs). - Be alert to threats and vulnerabilities in the security of the system. - Report all security incidents to their local Information System Security Officer (ISSO) - Differentiate tasks and functions to ensure that no one person has sole access to or control over important resources. - Protect all sensitive data entrusted to them as part of their government employment.

+Abide by all Department and Agency policies and procedures and guidelines related to ethics, conduct, behavior, and information technology (IT) information processes.